dabson2020/Projects/Data_Analysis_and_Data_Engr_Projects/Airflow Projects/ETL Weather Data/ReadMe.md

     In Ubuntu, get the hostname IP address hostname -I

-    With these information, you can connect ubuntu's MySQL with MySQL Bench in windows and Tableau.
-When connecting, use the hostname IP address ad the hostname, the new user and password for username and password.
+    With these information, you can connect Ubuntu's MySQL with MySQL Bench in Windows and Tableau.
+When connecting, use the hostname IP address ad the hostname, the new user and password for the username and password.

     Here is the airflow graph: